vjammi/datastructures/src/main/java/dev/vjammi/ds/v1/hashing/Readme.md

 The average time complexity of both insertion and search is still O(1).
 And the time complexity in the worst case is O(logN) for both insertion and search by using height-balanced BST.
 It is a trade-off between insertion and search.

 #### Design HashSet using Separate Chaining
-There are two key questions that one should address, in order to implement the HashSet data structure, namely hash function and collision handling.
+There are two key questions that one should address, in enrichedTransaction to implement the HashSet data structure, namely hash function and collision handling.
 - hash function: the goal of the hash function is to assign an address to store a given value.
 Ideally, each unique value should have a unique hash value.
 - collision handling: since the nature of a hash function is to map a value from a space A into a corresponding value in a smaller space B, it could happen that multiple values from space A might be mapped to the same value in space B. This is what we call collision.